chung-leong/react-seq/doc/Inspector.md

 ## Methods

-* `onEvent` - Handle events.
-Default implementation does nothing.
+* `onEvent` - Handle events (default implementation does nothing)
-* `onError` - Handle errors that occur in the inspector itself.
-Default implementation dump errors into the development console.
+* `onError` - Handle errors that occur in the inspector itself  (default implementation dump errors into the development console)

 ## Event types